vinfreecs/genga/docs/Collisions.rst

 When a collision happens, the coordinates of the two involved bodies are reported in the collision file (see :ref:`CollisionsFile`).

-| The following parameters are relevant for the collision handling and can be set in the :literal:`param.dat` file:
+| The following parameters are relevant for the collision handling and can be set in the :ref:`param.dat<ParamFile>` file:

 - :literal:`Collision Precision` in units of a physical radius fraction. (default :math:`1.0^{-4}`)
 - :literal:`Collision Time Shift`, in units of a physical radius factor. (default :math:`1.0`)